Stave Two: A Christmas Carol's Descent into Empathy and Redemption

 The Ghosts of Christmas Past and Present: Unveiling Scrooge's Past and Present

 His childhood depicts a lonely, neglected boy, abandoned by his family during the holiday season, laying the groundwork for his emotional detachment.
 This scene fosters empathy for Scrooge, reminding the reader that his current state isn't solely the result of a conscious choice; his formative years significantly impacted his development.
-The visit to Fezziwig’s highlights the stark contrast between Scrooge's present character and his former capacity for joy and generosity.
+In practice, the visit to Fezziwig’s highlights the stark contrast between Scrooge's present character and his former capacity for joy and generosity.
 Fezziwig's kindness and festive spirit represent the life Scrooge once had, a life he abandoned in his pursuit of wealth.
 This comparison emphasizes the tragic loss of his humanity.

 Symbolism and Allegory in Stave Two